Delhi violence: Victims recount tales of horror

 "The fingers of my left hand were fractured and Bilal sustained minor injuries," he added At least 34 people were killed and over 200 injured in the communal clashes that broke out in northeast Delhi after violence between supporters of the Citizenship (Amendment) Act and those opposing it spiralled out of control on Sunday.

 Mehraj, a doctor at the Al-Hind Hospital, said injured people who were in serious condition were referred to government hospitals "We referred four to five people to government hospitals as their condition was very bad.
-Two people died in our hospital and we are treating others," he said..
+Two people died in our hospital and we are treating others," he said.
+PTI NIT DIV HMB.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)